tryffel/eventsourcing/README.md

 ### Snapshot Repository

-The snapshot repository is used to fetch and save aggregates based snapshots and events (if there is events after the snapshot version).
+The snapshot repository is used to fetch and save aggregate-based snapshots and events (if there are events after the snapshot version).

 The snapshot repository is a layer on top of the event repository.